 Michelle Hill resides on a farm near the city of Manly.
 She and her husband Andy have two children.
 Michelle is a Certified Occupational Therapy Assistant who works for Area Education Agency 267.
 Michelle is a lifelong resident of Worth County growing up on a farm near Grafton.

-In addition to serving on the WCDA board, she is the vice president of Entre Nous circle and the Education Committee Chairperson at Bethel United Methodist church and a board member of the North Iowa Figure Skating Club.
-Michelle enjoys fishing, reading, and spending time with family in her free time.
+In addition to serving on the WCDA board, she is the vice president of Entre Nous circle and the Education Committee Chairperson at Bethel United Methodist Church and a board member of the North Iowa Figure Skating Club.
+Michelle enjoys fishing, reading and spending time with her family in her free time.

 Who says “you can’t go home again”?
 After many years in various places, mainly Minneapolis and Duluth, the Walk family returned in 1984 to the Worth County family farm.
 Thomas and Violet had two sons, Michael and Scott, who live and work nearby.
 While finishing a degree in Accounting at the University of Wisconsin (Superior campus), she was employed by a CPA firm in Duluth.
 After moving back to Iowa, her 20 year career in banking started in Grafton.

 Now retired, Violet enjoys reading (mysteries and historical fiction), quilting, flower gardening, traveling and family history.
 For a number of years she has been researching Civil War veterans having lived in Worth County either before or after that conflict.
 One of Violet’s lifelong dreams was to visit the land of her ancestors.
 Thanks to a distant cousin in North Dakota, this was accomplished in 2000 and 2005 when they traveled to Norway.